-Figure 9-1086—Vendor Specific frame Action field format
+Figure 9-1086—Vendor Specific Action and Vendor Specific Protected Action frame Action field format

 The Category field is defined in 9.4.1.11 (Action field).

-The Organization Identifier field contains a organization identifier assigned by the IEEE and is specified in 9.4.1.29 (Organization Identifier field).
+The Organization Identifier field contains an organization identifier assigned by the IEEE and is specified in 9.4.1.29 (Organization Identifier field).
 The order of the Organization Identifier field is described in 9.2.2 (Conventions).

 The Vendor Specific Content field contains vendor-specific field(s).
-The length of the vendor specific content in a Vendor Specific frame is limited by the maximum allowed MMPDU size.
+The length of the vendor specific content in a Vendor Specific Action and Vendor Specific Protected Action frame is limited by the maximum allowed MMPDU size.

 9.6.7.11 Vendor Specific Public Action frame format